asfadmin/Discovery-SearchUI/README.md

 #### python 3 and pip on OS X
 For Apple OS X systems, this is the recommended approach to installing python 3 and pip.
-While OS X comes with a large number of Unix utilities, those familiar with Linux systems will notice one key component missing: a package manager.
+While OS X comes with many Unix utilities, those familiar with Linux systems will notice one key component missing: a package manager.
 Homebrew fills this void.

-To install Homebrew, open Terminal or your favorite OS X terminal emulator and run

-`$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-The script will explain what changes it will make and prompt you before the installation begins.
-Once you’ve installed Homebrew, insert the Homebrew directory at the top of your PATH environment variable.
-You can do this by adding the following line at the bottom of your ~/.profile file

-`export PATH="/usr/local/opt/python/libexec/bin:$PATH"`
+To install Homebrew follow the directions here https://docs.python-guide.org/starting/install3/osx/

 ## Further help